-During the main part of a full backup, the statistic ProgressCount (described on page 515) for the session performing the backup indicates the number of objects written to the backup file thus far.
+During the main part of a full backup, the statistic ProgressCount for the session performing the backup indicates the number of objects written to the backup file thus far.
 If you know the total number of objects in the repository, you can use this statistic to determine how far the backup has progressed.